divya-varghese/Snippet/README.md

    check whether the DB connection credentials are correct in .env . do pending migration if have any. (to affect the changes in DB).
+Django Simple JWT concept have been used for authentication [refer](https://django-rest-framework-simplejwt.readthedocs.io/en/latest/).